Mirantis/mke-docs/content/docs/configuration/dashboard.md

 ![MKE Dashboard preview](ui-preview.png)

-To access the MKE Dashboard, which is enabled by default, navigate to the address of the load balancer endpoint from a freshly-installed cluster.
+To access the MKE Dashboard, which is enabled by default, navigate to the address of the load balancer endpoint from a freshly installed cluster.
 Refer to [Load balancer requirements](../../getting-started/system-requirements#load-balancer-requirements) for detailed information.

 To disable the MKE Dashboard, set the `enabled` field to `false`